 Much has been done to date; however, there is more work to be done for springs restoration and long-term protection.
 All of the Outstanding Florida Springs – historic first-magnitude springs as well as De Leon, Peacock, Poe, Rock, Wekiwa and Gemini – that are impaired lie within areas covered by a basin management action plan that is either adopted or currently being developed.
 A restoration plan is a comprehensive set of strategies to reduce or eliminate pollutant loadings and restore particular waterbodies to health.

 In 2016, the Florida Legislature identified 30 Outstanding Florida Springs that require additional protections to ensure their conservation and restoration for future generations.
 These protections are outlined in water quality restoration plans, known as Basin Management Action Plans (BMAPs).
 These plans are focused on reducing nitrogen pollution impacting the water quality of these springs.
 In June 2018 DEP adopted 13 restoration plans, addressing all 24 nitrogen-impaired Outstanding Florida Springs.
-Eight of these plans are effective as of January 2019, while five others are pending the outcome of legal challenges.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.